maemo-leste/maemo-leste.github.io/content/maemo-leste-update-january-2020.rst

 -----

 Various games have been ported from Fremantle, and they work really well on the Nokia N900.
-Most games require some fixes to work on devices with other screen sizes and orientations still, however.
+Most games still require some fixes to work on devices with other screen sizes and orientations.

 * brainparty: